-The consensus points to our dogs’ wolf ancestors and the associated hunting instincts.
+The consensus points to our dogs’ wolf ancestors and their associated hunting instincts.
 Although our dogs are domesticated, they still have natural predatory instincts; and since they’re no longer are needed for hunting for food, they come through in the play.
-They’re apparent in behaviors like pouncing, chasing, tugging and others – including shaking, and these are all normal behaviors as long as they are playful.
+They’re apparent in behaviors like pouncing, chasing, tugging, and others – including shaking, and these are all normal behaviors as long as they are playful.

 With regard to shaking specifically, we can look to wild dogs and wolves that kill small prey by shaking the animal in order to break its spine quickly and end its life.
 It’s been said a dog displays this instinctive behavior in much the same way during play: a dog shakes his toy, or his ‘prey,’ to kill it.

 Given that calming endorphins are released when a dog chews on toys and also during play and exercise, perhaps toy shaking causes the release of endorphins as well, making our dogs feel good and releasing stress.
 There’s yet to be a study on it, but it certainly seems to be the case!
 It is basically a natural and behavioral instinct that dogs tend to have with their toys, according to a discussion on Quora.